jackiezeng01/CompRoboWarmupProject/README.md

 Velocity data (Twist message) is published to /cmd_vel topic to change the robot's velocity.

 ## Limitation
+Although our current implementation was easy to implement and is easy to understand how it works, the code is hard-coded.
 Since all the values are hardcoded, the code works best in the simulated environment where the ground is flat and there are no obstacles.
 Once the code is running in the real world, there was an issue with the robot not turning 90 degrees successfully or moving less than 1m based on the ground status and obstacles.

 This can be improved a lot by subscribing to the /odom topic and getting to know the robot's position relative to its starting location.
 This will allow the robot to move at the exact distance and rotate at an exact angle.
 Also, the /bump topic can also be helpful to know if the robot is colliding with an obstacle and if there's a need to avoid it by taking a different path.